 There’s no need to go out of your way to go to a natural foods store every time you want a snack.
 Plenty of snack foods that are sold at typical big box grocery stores or your local gas station are vegan-approved.

 Whether it’s a healthy snack, sweet snack, savory snack, or just straight up junk food that you’re craving, chances are high that you’ll find something free from animal ingredients.
+Indeed some of the most popular snacks in the world have accidentally been vegan friendly all along!

 To recap, here’s the 15 vegan-approved snack foods you can start enjoying today: